 Band director Arthur Pryor wasn’t the only one making music during the early part of the 20th century.

-Asbury Park’s official organist George Howard Scott was a nationally-known concert organist, composer, and a music and choir director.
-In 1931, he accepted the position of municipal organist for Asbury Park at the new Convention Hall, which had a new three-layer Kilgen theatre organ.
+Asbury Park’s official organist, George Howard Scott, was a nationally-known concert organist, composer, music director, and choir director.
+In 1931, he accepted the position of municipal organist for Asbury Park at the new Convention Hall, which had its own three-layer Kilgen theatre organ.

 “He was absolutely the face of music in Asbury Park and it’s just baffling why he is not more recognized,” said his great nephew Tom Scott, who lives in Rochester, NY.

-Scott performed more than 5,000 concerts in Convention Hall around the same time as Arthur Pryor, who was also a mainstay musical star in Asbury Park beginning in 1909.
-The two local musicians also collaborated on some compositions.
+Scott performed more than 5,000 concerts in Convention Hall around the same time as Arthur Pryor, who was also a mainstay musical star in Asbury Park from 1909 onward.
+The two local musicians even collaborated on a few compositions.

-Scott would receive more than 1,500 written requests a month from visitors to Asbury Park to play specific songs during his concert, often playing to more than 50,000 people over the summer season.
+Scott would receive more than 1,500 written requests a month from visitors to Asbury Park to play specific songs during his concert, and often played to more than 50,000 people over the summer season.
 The local radio station in Convention Hall (WCAP) would broadcast his concerts in the evenings.